 The target mechanism in Alzstatin, gamma-secretase modulators (GSMs), is confirmed by previously reported study results, which we believe validate the amyloid hypothesis and thus Alzstatin's focus.
 At the CTAD conference in October 2023, Roche also presented Phase I clinical data for its GSM, and was able to demonstrate PoM in humans as well as a good safety profile for this class of compounds.
-They are now planning to initiate Phase II studies in 2024, which will further validate this target mechanism and help to
+They have now entered Phase II studies in 2024, which will further validate this target mechanism and help to chart a regulatory pathway forward for this class of compounds.
+Compared with the antibody therapies now coming to market, the small molecule compounds in the Alzstatin platform have several key differentiating features, including their ability to be designed to easily cross the blood-brain barrier and be produced more cost-effectively.